mrgitics/todo-app-eks-terraform/README.md

 2. **Configure AWS credentials:**

-    Ensure that your AWS CLI is configured, or set the AWS credentials using environment variables.
+    Ensure that your AWS CLI, Terraform and Kubectl is configured.

 3. **Modify Terraform variables:**